rust-lang/rust/doc/tutorial-borrowed-ptr.md

 ~~~

 Here, as before, the interior of the variable `x` is being borrowed
 and `x` is declared as mutable.
-However, the compiler can clearly see
+However, the compiler can prove that
-that `x` is not assigned anywhere in the lifetime L of the variable
+`x` is not assigned anywhere in the lifetime L of the variable
 `y`.
 Therefore, it accepts the function, even though `x` is mutable
 and in fact is mutated later in the function.

-It may not be clear why we are so concerned about the variable which
+It may not be clear why we are so concerned about mutating a borrowed
-was borrowed being mutated.
-The reason is that unique boxes are freed
+variable.
+The reason is that the runtime system frees any unique box
-_as soon as their owning reference is changed or goes out of
+_as soon as its owning reference changes or goes out of
 scope_.
 Therefore, a program like this is illegal (and would be
 rejected by the compiler):